|Country:||South Africa (SA)|

 Purchase Southern Tropic Hops

-Southern Tropic hops are available to be purchased from multiple suppliers.
+Southern Tropic hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Southern Tropic Hops
+Origin and Geneology of the Southern Tropic Hop

 This is a blend of 80% Southern Aroma and 20% Southern Sublime.